 Subparagraph 2(b) of article 9 provides that "relevant source" means any significant anthropogenic point source of releases as identified by a party that is not addressed in other provisions of the Convention.
-Therefore, parties may decide whether a source of releases to land or water within its territory is significant, and thus triggers measures for controlling and/or reducing the releases.
-In doing so, parties may take into account the quantity of releases, location, environmental conditions and exposure pathways.
+There is a similar qualifier in article 8 which reads "...to include at least 75 percent of the emissions in each of the source categories in article 8".
+Therefore, parties have to evaluate what sources may decide whether a source of releases to land or water within its territory is significant, and thus triggers measures for controlling and/or reducing the releases.
+In doing so, parties may take into account the quantity of releases, location and exposure pathways.